fanglidayan/machine_learning_projects/README.md

-# All homeworks are done by Fanglida Yan
+# All homework assignments are done by Fanglida Yan

 # Machine Learning Engineering Course Mini-Projects